Richard Sánchez (footballer, born 1994)

-Richard Sánchez Alcaraz (born 5 April 1994) is a professional footballer who plays as a goalkeeper for USL Championship side Hartford Athletic.
-Born in the United States, he represented the Mexico national under-21 team.
+Richard Sánchez Alcaraz (born 5 April 1994) is a professional footballer who plays as a goalkeeper for USL Championship side San Antonio FC.
+Born in the United States, he played for the Mexico national under-21 team.

 Youth

 Born in Mission Hills, California, Sánchez is of Mexican-American heritage.
 He moved to Dallas, Texas and started playing with Texas Football Club before joining Atlético Madrid in Spain.
 In 2009, he moved back to Dallas and joined the FC Dallas Academy.
 Sánchez briefly attended Little Elm High School in Little Elm, Texas.

 Professional career

 FC Dallas

 Sánchez signed a professional contract with FC Dallas of Major League Soccer in February 2011, becoming their sixth homegrown player.
 Despite failing to make an appearance (other than in MLS Reserve League games), he signed an extension following the 2012 season.

 Fort Lauderdale Strikers (loan)

 In July 2013, Sánchez was loaned to the Fort Lauderdale Strikers of the North American Soccer League for the remainder of the season.
 He made his professional debut for the Strikers on 3 August.
 He started all 14 games in goal for the Strikers in the Fall season and kept three clean sheets.